-Routed supports several option flags, recorded in <Inet\$RouteDOptions>:
+Routed supports several option flags, recorded in Inet\$RouteDOptions:

-- g This flag is used on internetwork routers to offer a route to the 'default' destination.
-This is typically used on a gateway to the Internet, or on a gateway that uses another routing protocol whose routes are not reported to other local routers. - s Supplying this option forces RouteD to supply routing information whether it is acting as an internetwork router or not.
-This is the default if multiple network interfaces are present. - q This is the opposite of the s option.
+g This flag is used on internetwork routers to offer a route to the 'default' destination.
+This is typically used on a gateway to the Internet, or on a gateway that uses another routing protocol whose routes are not reported to other local routers.
+S Supplying this option forces RouteD to supply routing information whether it is acting as an internetwork router or not.
+This is the default if multiple network interfaces are configured for TCP/IP. q DEFAULT This is the opposite of the s option.
+This option forces the defaults to be used.